nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Note**<br>

-If you are not familiar with CLI and the syntax, please refer to the [CLI Syntax](#cli-syntax) before proceeding.
+If you are not familiar with the command syntax, please refer to the [Command Syntax](#understanding-command-syntax) before proceeding.

 </div>